PeraltaLab/WetlandMesocosm_GHG_Timberlake/README.md

 ### Repo Contents

 * **analyses:** R Markdown files that include R script written by Regina Bledsoe, Colin Finlay, Ariane Peralta, and Mario Muscarella containing functions used in analysis of GHG, soil, and microbial sequence data:
- 	1. metaG_all_factors.Rmd: code for analysis of metagenomic data, **for manuscript in review**
+ 	1. metaG_CN.Rmd: code for analysis of metagenomic data, **for manuscript in review**
  	2. metaG_in_depth.Rmd: in-progress metagenomic analysis, **not a part of manuscript in review**
- 	3. timberlake_publicationV2.Rmd: 16S, edaphic, and greenhouse gas analysis, **for manuscript in review**
+ 	3. SoilPhys_GHGs_16S.Rmd: 16S, edaphic, and greenhouse gas analysis, **for manuscript in review**
+  	4. GHG_LME.Rmd: linear-mixed effects models of greenhouse gases, **for manuscript in review**
+  	5. WRC_GHG_Regression_T1_Flux.Rmd: regression of timepoint 1 (T1) vs. flux from a different experiment, to justify use of T1 in current experiment, **for manuscript in review**
+  	6. /Previous_Versions: collection of previous .Rmd versions, **not a part of manuscript in review**

 * **bin:**
 	* *MothurTools.R*: An R script written by Mario Muscarella (Indiana University, now at University of Illinois) containing functions used in the analysis of community sequence data.